Top of the page

 Talk to your doctor if you are taking medicine more than 2 days a week to stop a headache.
 Taking too much pain medicine can lead to more headaches.
 These are called medicine-overuse headaches.

 Your doctor may recommend that you take a prescription medicine every day to prevent headaches.
 You may want to take this medicine if:

 Medicines used to prevent tension headaches include:

-Using other treatments along with medicines may help you stop a tension headache or prevent one.
+Some people find that some non-medicine treatments can help stop a tension headache or prevent one.

-If you decide to try one or more of these treatments, make sure your doctor knows.
-He or she may have advice on how to use other treatments safely.
-Other treatments for headaches include:
+If you decide to try one or more of these treatments, make sure that your doctor knows.
+He or she may have advice on how to use them safely.
+Some non-medicine treatments for headaches include:

 Author: Healthwise Staff

-Medical Review:Kathleen Romito MD - Family Medicine & Anne C. Poinier MD - Internal Medicine & Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine & Karin M. Lindholm DO - Neurology
+Medical Review:Kathleen Romito MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine

 To learn more about Healthwise, visit Healthwise.org.